-I can’t storm the gates of Heaven when others are listening.
-I can’t pour out my emotions with intensity when others are watching.
+I find it difficult to storm the gates of Heaven when others are listening, nor can I pour out my emotions with intensity when others are watching.

 That catch in my throat can happen each morning when the school buses stop at the end of our driveway.
 Each morning, those red lights begin flashing — and instantly, all traffic stops, waiting.
 It’s the same at the end of the day.
 Some folks are on their way home from work; some of them probably have another meeting to attend and don’t have a lot of extra time.

-Yet when those red lights begin flashing, the traffic stops.
+Yet,when those red lights begin flashing, the traffic stops.
 No one tries to inch around that stopped school bus.
-That’s because there’s a law.
+That’s because there’s a law prohibiting that action.
 I prefer to think it’s also because they’re watching out for my youngsters.